jessbudd/portfolio-site/src/site/speaking.md

 <h3 class="h4">Short:</h3>

 Jess is an experienced UI developer and web accessibility consultant, working as a Digital Producer at Australia's second largest not-for-profit health fund.
 She is a co-organiser of a local meetup for front-end developers and is often found volunteering her time mentoring women learning to code.
-She’s known for her love of cheese, but is also crazy about UX design, technology and futurism.
+She’s known for her love of dogs, but is also crazy about UX design, technology and futurism.

 <h3 class="h4">Long:</h3>